SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_joystick/readme.md

 #### Pin Configuration of the WPK[BRD4002A] Base Board, and with radio board

 The following table lists the mentioned pin numbers for the Si917 radio board.
-If you want to use a different radio board, see the board-specific user guide.
+If you want to use a different radio board, refer to the board-specific user guide.

   | CHANNEL | PIN TO ADCP |
   | --- | --- |